christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Don't use "magic numbers" to refer to module parameters.
 Use the pre-defined enums listed in the module browser.

 -   For custom attributes you can leverage namespaces to create your own enums.
-Enum variables should always be `const var` and written in [Pascal case](https://techterms.com/definition/pascalcase).
+Enum variables should always be `const` and written in [Pascal case](https://techterms.com/definition/pascalcase).

     ```javascript
       namespace Articulations
       {
-        const var Sustain = 0;
+        const Sustain = 0;
-        const var Staccato = 1;
+        const Staccato = 1;
-        const var Spiccato = 2;
+        const Spiccato = 2;
-        const var FastAttack = 3;
+        const FastAttack = 3;
       }
     ```